-‘Deadpool 2’ Movie News: Colossus and Negasonic Teenage Warhead To Return, Joining The X-Men Character Cable In Sequel To Ryan Renyolds’ Breakout Hit ‘Deadpool’
+‘Deadpool 2’ Movie News: Colossus And Negasonic Teenage Warhead To Return, Joining The ‘X-Men’ Character Cable In Sequel To Ryan Reynolds’ Breakout Hit ‘Deadpool’

 Collider notes that – according to the writers of Deadpool 2 – one of the principal reasons that Cable and other X-Men characters like Colossus and Negasonic Teenage Warhead will need to appear alongside Deadpool is that the studio plans to use it as a jumping off point for an X-Force movie.

-Even though the first two new X-Men movies in the rebooted franchise – First Class and Days of Future Past– did quite well with critics and at the box office, X-Men: Apocalypse was a bit of a disappointment for the studio.
+Even though the first two new X-Men movies in the rebooted franchise – First Class and Days of Future Past – did quite well with critics and at the box office, X-Men: Apocalypse was a bit of a disappointment for the studio.
 Fox may be hoping to revamp – if not entirely reboot – the franchise with an X-Force movie and other X-Men properties that haven’t been used so far.

 The Deadpool writers are right to let Cable mystery linger awhile.
 I didn't reveal hints of his origins for YEARS! https://t.co/o0JCYMBaYi